 Iowa State County Treasurers Association - for 88 County Treasurers

 Iowa Tax and Tags - for 11 County Treasurers

 On this website, you can find the name and phone number of your County Treasurer, pay property taxes, find current-year tax information, and renew tags for your vehicles.

 County Engineers/Roads Department

 Find your local County Engineer and staff along with contact information.

 Here you will find a list of Abstract Companies in the State (not all entities that do abstracting are listed, only those that are members of the Iowa Land Title Association).

 This website provides a list of licensed Surveyors in the State of Iowa and anything you ever wanted to know about land surveying.

 See your local attorney to file an affidavit of Surviving Joint Tenant.
-Form 339.How can I see a plat map or an aerial photo of my property?
+Form 339.How do I apply or find out if I qualify for the Homestead Credit or Military Exemption?